BastelPichi/compatibility/brightway.md

 - FT232RL
 - [CP2102](https://github.com/BastelPichi/compatibility/issues/5)

-Caution with PL2303 type adapters:
+Important note on PL2303 type adapters:
 - PL2303**HX** works - but **HXA** does **not** (driver issues)

 Tip: If you can find an adapter with a cable attached to it, you won't have to buy additional DuPont wires to bridge the pins.